ArchipelagoMW-HollowKnight/APHKLogicExtractor/README.md

 Logic can be loaded from a locally serialized RandoContext object created by the RandomizerCore.Json library.
 This can be used for any RandomizerCore randomizer, including Hollow Knight with a non-default LogicManager (e.g. with connections enabled).
 Specify the path to the JSON file with the argument `--RandoContextPath`.
+To ensure good results, warnings for ambiguous, missing, or poorly ordered state providers should be resolved.

 ### Loading non-RandomizerCore logic from a local world definition